pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 that is involved in fitting pamphlets into binders.

-The only justification for transferring the cost of adequate binding to libraries is a situation in which a substantial proportion of an edition is distributed&nbsp;{%- include pagebreak.html canvas=239 -%}&nbsp;to users who will not require that it be well bound.
+The only justification for transferring the cost of adequate binding to libraries is a situation in which a substantial proportion of an edition is distributed {% include pagebreak.html canvas=239 %} to users who will not require that it be well bound.
 If an entire edition of a pamphlet is to go to libraries which will catalogue and shelve it, it might as well